meowdao/solaris/README.md

 ```
 npm install -g grunt-cli bower
 ```
+if you have an error on this step try to use `sudo`

-Download all required packages and data
+Download all required packages, data and build project
 ```bash
 bash install.sh
 ```